-I'm a qualified Gestalt counsellor, trained at the Gestalt Centre in London, and a registered member of the British Association of Counselling and Psychotherapy (Reg MBACP).
+I'm a qualified, accredited Gestalt counsellor and psychotherapist, registered as an accredited member of the British Association of Counselling and Psychotherapy (Reg MBACP Accred).

-I work both short term and long term with a range of clients in a GP surgery, private practice and university counselling services with a wide range of issues across different age groups.
+I am a qualified, professional counsellor and psychotherapist working in a GP surgery, private practice and university counselling services with a wide range of issues.

 My style is warm and empathic, providing a safe space for you to talk.
 My aim isn't to interpret what you say or to define who you are but to support you to define yourself.
 I take into account your words, feelings and actions and may, where appropriate, bring in creative elements to the work such as drawing, drama, movement, dream work, visualisations and two-chair work.
 I go with what you bring, with no fixed agenda, and work organically through that process.
 Sessions can sometimes feel spontaneous and playful and at other times reflective with lots of dialogue between us.
 I don't give advice but I focus on raising your awareness of self and your way of relating, getting to the crux of underlying feelings and the core of who you are and what you want when you remove society's expectations and messages out of the equation.

-As a freelance writer, I write for The Guardian, The Independent, The Times and women's magazines and have featured in The Sun, Metro, Scottish Daily Record, Refinery29, Broadly and The Tonic on mental health related issues.
+As a freelance writer, I write for The Guardian, The Independent, The Times, Wellcome Collection and women's magazines.
+I also appear frequently as a therapist in national press on issues to do with counselling, therapy and mental health.
+I have featured as a therapist in Grazia, OK!
+Magazine, Psychologies, Harpers Bazaar, The Sun, Metro, The Mirror, Dare, I-D, Glamour, Scottish Daily Record, Refinery29, Broadly, The Tonic and many more on mental health related issues.

-I also created and host the music & mental health podcast Sound Affects, exploring the unique mental health issues that affect musicians.
+I host and produce the podcast Sound Affects – a music and mental health podcast exploring all crossovers of music and mental health including issues that affect musicians.
 I am compassionate to the way that unconventional, creative lifestyles can impact lives.

 Training, qualifications & experience

 MA, BA, PG Dip.
 Gestalt Psychotherapy, Dip.
-Counselling (Reg MBACP), PG Cert.
+Counselling (Reg MBACP Accred.), PG Cert.
 Relationship Counselling, Dip.
 Life Coaching

-Registered member of the British Association for Counselling and Psychotherapy (Reg MBACP).
+Accredited member of British Association for Counselling and Psychotherapy (Registered Member MBACP Accred.).